 PSGR Board Chairperson Mrs. Margaret Ali, reading a statement to members of the press, to mark 2018 World Day Against Trafficking in Persons commemoration

 Truck stations like this are the harbour for trafficking and prostitution!

-PSGR has implemented a project aimed to raise awareness and empower girls against sex trafficking.
-Cases of sex trafficking in Malawi are increasing everyday.
-This is specifically for purposes of sex tourism, prostitution, etc. In some cases, girls below 13 years are kept in brothels across Malawi for commercial sex purposes.
+PSGR is raising awareness and empower girls against sex trafficking in Malawi.
+Cases of sex trafficking in Malawi are increasing everyday mainly for purposes of sex tourism, prostitution, and marriages.
+In some cases, girls below 13 years are kept in brothels across Malawi for commercial sex purposes.
 Women and girls are also trafficked across the porous borders of Malawi to South Africa and other European countries.

 There is continued need for awareness raising and capacity building of law enforcement agencies like police investigators, prosecutors and magistrates especially on how to apply the new enacted Trafficking In Person Act (TIPA).

 PSGR is collaborating with the police to free girls in brothels.
 The recent tourism boom and proliferation of lodges and hotels has increased the number of brothels across Malawi.
 Nigerian syndicates have taken advantage and have opened secret brothels especially in the Capital Lilongwe, where they recruit girls, groom them before trafficking them to South Africa and other European countries.

 In 2019, PSGR collaborated with Equality Now (www.equalitynow.org) to produce a joint report on sex trafficking in Malawi as part of the Universal Periodic Review for Malawi.
 The recommendations can be found on

 PSGR is progressively engaging in efforts aimed to fight child marriages.
 Malawi is one of the countries with highest rates of child marriages.
 Studies indicate that 50% of girls below the age of 18 are either married or in union.